 Large Group of 15+

 If you are traveling in a large group or by motor coach you’ll definitely want to arrange for a step on guide.
-We have several companies that will arrange this for your group and contacting our Visitor Center at 319-622-7622 you will be able to obtain more information.
+The Amana Heritage Museum can be contacted directly to at 319-622-3567 for inquiries about step-on guides.
+You can also contact the Visitors Center with any questions at 319-622-7622.

 - The first stop is at the main campus of the Amana Heritage Society.
 An award-winning video that helps explain our history and the communal era (1842-193) will set the tone for your tour.
 You will have some questions about life during this time or how things have changed or not change and your guide will gladly explain.